gizemdogafiliz/aerial-tactile-sim/README.md

 using learned contact-pose estimation.

 This combines two research areas:
-- **Tactile servoing** -- a CNN estimates 6-DOF contact pose from tactile images, then a servo controller tracks a reference pose.
+- **Tactile servoing:** a CNN estimates 6-DOF contact pose from tactile images, then a servo controller tracks a reference pose.
-- **Aerial physical interaction** -- a fully-actuated hexarotor with an L-shaped end-effector makes controlled contact with surfaces using admittance control and wrench estimation
+- **Aerial physical interaction:** a fully-actuated hexarotor with an L-shaped end-effector makes controlled contact with surfaces using admittance control and wrench estimation

 | Tactile image (no contact) | Tactile image (contact with edge) | CNN prediction vs ground truth |